Spanish settlement of Puerto Rico: Religion

 The Catholic Church has been historically the dominant religious institution in Puerto Rico.
 The first diocese in the Americas was erected in Puerto Rico in 1511.
 All municipalities in Puerto Rico have at least one Catholic church (building), most of which are located at the town center or "plaza".
 Protestantism, which was suppressed under the Spanish regime, has been encouraged under American rule, making modern Puerto Rico interconfessional.

 On 8 August 1511, Pope Julius II created two dioceses in La Española (Santo Domingo and Concepción de la Vega) and a third in the principal city of Puerto Rico, the bishops of which were all suffragans of the archbishopric of Seville.
 The Canon of Salamanca, Alonso Manso, born in Palencia, was appointed bishop of the Puerto Rican diocese and took possession in 1513 — the first bishop to arrive in America.
 The Island at that time had two Spanish settlements with 200 white inhabitants and 500 Christian aborigines.

-The Roman Catholic Church in Puerto Rico is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
+The Catholic Church in Puerto Rico is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

 Present

-Presently, Roman Catholics constitute 75% of the island's total population while adherents of Protestant, Pentecostal Christianity, Islam, Judaism, and animists make up the remaining 25%.
+Presently, Catholics constitute 75% of the island's total population while adherents of Protestant, Pentecostal Christianity, Islam, Judaism, and animists make up the remaining 25%.

 Cultural influences

 Spanish influence is the most notable of all cultural influences in Puerto Rican culture.
-Spanish heritage has left an indelible mark on the island, and signs of this cultural exchange can be found everywhere, from the official language, musical genres to the local culinary styles.
+Spanish heritage has left a mark on the island, and signs of this cultural exchange can be found everywhere, from the official language, Spanish architecture, musical genres to the local culinary styles.